CharleneMcKeown/GitHubWorkshop/docs/labs/lab.2/lab.2.md

 # GitHub Actions & Secrets

-By the end of this lab, you will have updated your workflow file to build the application as a container image, and push that image to Azure Container Rregistry.
+By the end of this lab, you will have updated your workflow file to build the application as a container image, and push that image to Azure Container Registry.

 ## Building a Docker image